AMitchell-GitHub/yoink/README.md

 ```
 sudo apt update
 sudo apt install fzf ripgrep bat python3 python3-pip
-# Note: On Ubuntu, 'bat' may be installed as 'batcat'.
-Seeker handles this automatically.
+# Note: On Ubuntu, 'bat' may be installed as 'batcat'. yoink handles this automatically.
 ```

 **Windows (Winget) [NOT OFFICIALLY SUPPORTED]:**